softwareconstruction240/softwareconstruction/instruction/console-ui/console-ui.md

 3. c
 ```

 Using application arguments is a convenient way to customize how your application operates.
 For example, with your chess client application you could allow the user to provide the URL of your chess server.
-The code below specifies a default URL, but allow the user to override it with a provided value.
+The code below specifies a default URL, but allows the user to override it with a provided value.

 ```java
 public class ClientMain {